Leniency Designs: An Operator's Manual

 The fix turns out to be quite simple.
-To test that the causal effect equals a particular value $\beta_0$, we compute the residual $\hat{\varepsilon}_{i0}$ by projecting $y_i-x_i\beta_0$ onto the covariates.
-If the null is true, $\hat{\varepsilon}_{i0}$ should be uncorrelated with relative leniency, so we just need to check whether this correlation is significantly different from zero.
-This turns out to be equivalent to computing the UJIVE standard error just like before and checking whether UJIVE is significantly different from $\beta_0$, with one tweak: we use $\hat{\varepsilon}_{i0}$ instead of the UJIVE residual---this is the test proposed by \textcite{yap25}.\footnote{The test proposed by \textcite{MaOt24} uses the same idea, but doesn't use the heterogeneity-robust formula for the standard error.
+To test that the causal effect equals a particular value $\beta_0$, we compute the residual $\hat{\varepsilon}_{i0}$ from projecting $y_i-x_i\beta_0$ onto the covariates.
+If the null is true, $\hat{\varepsilon}_{i0}$ should be uncorrelated with relative leniency, so we just need to check whether this correlation is statistically significant.
+This turns out to be equivalent to computing the UJIVE standard error just like before and checking whether UJIVE is significantly different from $\beta_0$, with one tweak: we use $\hat{\varepsilon}_{i0}$ instead of the UJIVE residual.\footnote{This is the test proposed by \textcite{yap25}.
+The test proposed by \textcite{MaOt24} uses the same idea, but doesn't use the heterogeneity-robust formula for the standard error.
 As a result, it is not robust to treatment effect heterogeneity, and neither is the many-instrument robust version of the \textcite{AnRu49} test considered in \textcite{MiSu22}.}